omarreis/LangTool/README.md

      *tested w/ D10.4.1 Sydney*

-Note feb/21: It seems TLang component is *deprecated* in D10.4.2, along with VCL integrated localization.
-It works fine for now, but will be no longer supported.
-This is sad for me, as I have invested time on it.
-At this time (apr21) I use it to succesfully  translate 4 apps I maintain.
+Note feb/21: It seems TLang component is *deprecated* from D10.4.2+, along with VCL integrated localization.
+It works for now, but will be no longer supported by EMB.

 ## LangTool package
 LangTool can installed as a design time package on the Delphi IDE.